ecuacion-jp/ecuacion-lib/README.md

 `ecuacion-lib` provides utilities for jakarta Bean Validation and JPA.
 It also provides some utilities used by other ecuacion modules.
-This is the base library which is used by other ecuacion libraries and apps.
+This is the base library which is used by other ecuacion libraries, utils and other apps.

 ## System Requirements